 Mr. Benjamin has extensive experience with matters arising under the federal securities and commodities laws, including allegations of insider trading, improper accounting and disclosure, market manipulation and other trading violations, and foreign corrupt practices.
-He also has broad experience with other alleged violations, including health care fraud and many provisions of federal and state criminal law.
-He has led a number of independent investigations on behalf of audit committees of public companies and regularly advises private investment funds on trading compliance matters.
+He represents both institutional and individual clients and has served as lead counsel in numerous internal investigations.
 Many of his clients are based outside the United States.
 Mr. Benjamin has conducted numerous jury trials and has briefed and argued many cases before federal and state appellate courts.

 Before joining Akin Gump in early 2001, Mr. Benjamin served for more than five years as a federal prosecutor in the U.S. Attorney’s Office for the Southern District of New York.
 During his tenure there, he served as deputy chief appellate attorney and as a member of the Securities and Commodities Fraud Task Force.
 As an assistant U.S. attorney, he received an award for superior performance from Attorney General Janet Reno in 2000.
 Before joining the U.S. Attorney’s Office, Mr. Benjamin served as a law clerk at the U.S. Supreme Court for Justices Lewis F. Powell Jr. and John Paul Stevens.
 Before that, he worked for several years as an associate at a major Washington, D.C.-based law firm and served as a law clerk for the Honorable J. Frederick Motz, a federal district judge in the District of Maryland.